Lassie Online

 Facts

 When people think of a "Lassie type" collie, they always envision a sable (brown) and white dog with some black markings.
 Most folks will also cite the long white blaze down her muzzle.
 But the original Lassie, from the seminal novel by Eric Knight, was described as "a beautiful tricolor collie," meaning she is mostly black, with the familiar white markings, and touches of sable.
 She is also described as having a "perfect black mask" which means she has no blaze.
-Indeed, people who raised collies had always disliked the blaze and had tried for years to breed out that particular marking.
-It was a great blow when the Lassie films became popular and everyone began clamoring for collies with white facial blazes like MGM's favorite "dog star."
+(It was said that people who raised collies had always disliked the blaze and had tried for years to breed out that particular marking, thus it was a great blow when the Lassie films became popular and everyone began clamoring for collies with white facial blazes like MGM's favorite "dog star," but I have since read that this fact isn't true.)

 Weatherwax got Pal as payment for a debt.
 He ran a kennel that not only supplied movie dogs, but taught "regular" dogs obedience.
-Pal had a bad habit of chasing motorcycles.
+Pal had several bad habits, which included constant barking and chasing motorcycles.
 After Weatherwax had the collie awhile, the original owner realized he really didn't want Pal back, so he gave him to Weatherwax in lieu of paying the bill.
-Incidentally, Weatherwax never did break Pal of chasing motorcycles.
+Incidentally, Weatherwax managed to get Pal to stop barking constantly, but never did break him of chasing motorcycles.
 Sometimes the habit even came in handy on a set!

 While most books and magazines associate Lassie with Rudd Weatherwax, he and his brother Frank owned the dog in partnership.
 In fact it was actually Frank who trained Lassie, but Rudd was the one who took Lassie to the Lassie Come Home rapids filming.
-(See the Weatherwax homepage for more tidbits about the Weatherwax kennels and the dogs they trained, including Spike, who played the title role in Old Yeller and who appeared on many Lassie episodes.)
+The Weatherwaxes trained dogs like "Asta" in the "Thin Man" films; Rommy, a little Cairn terrier who appeared in many films including George Washington Slept Here with Jack Benny; and also Spike, who played the title role in Old Yeller and who appeared on many Lassie episodes.

 Did you know two members of Lassie's television cast also had parts in two of the movies?
-George Cleveland, "Gramps" on TV, played a small part in the movie The Courage of Lassie, and June Lockhart, "Ruth Martin," played Priscilla, the Lassie Come Home Elizabeth Taylor role grown up, in Son of Lassie.
+George Cleveland, "Gramps" on TV, played a small part in the movie The Courage of Lassie, and June Lockhart, "Ruth Martin," played Priscilla, the Lassie Come Home-Elizabeth Taylor role as an adult, in Son of Lassie.

 Also in a small part in The Courage of Lassie, as the boy who injures the collie pup, is Carl Switzer, "Alfalfa" from Our Gang, a.k.a.
 The Little Rascals.